 Part of the Alscot Estate, this striking Georgian coaching inn is set in the heart of a picturesque village between Stratford-upon-Avon and Shipston on Stour.
 The interior is a refreshing mix of contemporary comforts and rustic charm, with the historic core of beamed ceilings, blazing log fires and flagged floors combining well with bold colours and stylish fabrics and the modern restaurant.
-The inn is located beside a grassy garden, and the riverside meadow that ripples down to the River Stour is perfect for enjoying summer picnics.
+The inn is located beside a grassy garden, and there is a riverside meadow that ripples down to the River Stour.
 The restaurant oozes charm and is cunningly designed into quirky zones, each with its own distinct atmosphere.
 Time to enjoy a pint of North Cotswold Windrush or the inn’s locally-brewed Alscot Ale and nibble on a self-selected grazing platter.
-In the bar, sandwiches are served with hand-cut chips and salad, or you can try a Bell classic, perhaps the 8oz Barry the Butcher rib eye steak with peppercorn sauce, or jerk-spiced Warwickshire pulled pork with red slaw in a brioche bun.
+In the bar, sandwiches are served with hand-cut chips and salad, or you can try a Bell classic, perhaps the 8oz Barry the Butcher sirloin steak, or chickpea and courgette burger.
 Much of the produce is local, with vegetables and herbs harvested from Alscot’s historic kitchen garden, and game and venison is reared on the estate.